philipithomas/www.philipithomas.com/colophon.md

 # Colophon

-This website is build in Jekyll and hosted on Amazon S3 with Cloudflare CDN.
+This website is built in Jekyll and hosted on Amazon S3 with Cloudflare CDN.
 [View the source code on Github](http://github.com/philipithomas/www.philipithomas.com).

 It uses the following open-source projects: